icann/wiki-data/README.md

 - `--sources` is the domain name from which to get the Wikipedia data.
 It defaults to a server in the US.
 Note that some mirrors rate limit downloads after a set limit, so downloading might take a while.
 - `--subset_size` is the number of domain namnes to store in the sample file.
 It defaults to 150,000, which should be sufficient to make a real subset of 100,000 names with IPv4 addresses.

-The program puts out a file called `all_domains.txt`.
+The program puts out a file called `all-domains.txt`.
 It also creates a file called `sample-of-NNNN.txt`, where `NNNN` is the sample size chosen.

 The program requires the `curl` and `gunzip` programs to run.

 ##`wiki_results.py`

-This program takes the file of names as input, and analyzes the domain names in that file.
+This program takes the file of sample domain names as input, and analyzes the domain names in that file.
 It then puts out a smaller sample file where all the names have at least one IPv4 address.

 The command line options are: